 This treat is great as a training treat; once cooked, the treats shrivel up to about the size of a dime, are dry, and have the consistence of jerky.
 And, best of all, you can make them in the microwave (or in a dehydrator)!

 All you need for this recipe is a package of hot dogs.

 Actually I bought two package of hot dogs: one package of turkey hot dogs and one package of all-beef hot dogs.
-Be sure you check the ingredients list to avoid any hot dogs containing onion powder.

 Can dogs eat hot dogs?

 Hot dogs–while not balanced as a meal–make an easy and popular training treat that you’ll feed in small portions.